 Mardi Gras remains one of the most quintessential celebrations associated with New Orleans culture.
 However, Mardi Gras (also referred to as Carnival) has evolved significantly over the years, both in New Orleans and other destinations across the globe that celebrate their own version of the holiday.

-New Orleans celebrates Mardi Gras beginning on January 6th, or the Twelfth Night, as it occurs 12 days after Christmas, through Fat Tuesday.
+The New Orleans’ celebration of Mardi Gras begins on January 6 – or the Twelfth Night, as it occurs 12 days after Christmas – through Fat Tuesday (the literal French translation of Mardi Gras).
 The date of Fat Tuesday changes from year to year based on when the Christian holiday Ash Wednesday, or the first day of Lent, occurs.

 Mardi Gras history pre-New Orleans

-Historians trace Mardi Gras’ origins to medieval Europe, expanding from Rome and Venice in the 17th and 18th centuries to France.
+Historians trace Mardi Gras’s origins to Medieval Europe, expanding from Rome and Venice in the 17th and 18th centuries to France.
 Later, that expansion brought Carnival celebrations to the French colonies, including what would become Louisiana and New Orleans.

 Early Mardi Gras celebrations in New Orleans

 The French established the city of New Orleans in 1718, and Mardi Gras had become ingrained in the city’s culture by the 1730s.
 However, the earliest instances of Mardi Gras in New Orleans looked vastly different compared to today.